 By Kate Causbie

 Ask any doula why they do the work they do, and odds are that their answer will somehow integrate or reflect their own experiences around conception, birth, and early parenting.
-While this a valuable insight into the source of their motivation and passion, doulas as professionals are largely unsupported in how to process their own emotions and agendas before professionally supporting a client.
+While this is a valuable insight into the source of their motivation and passion, doulas as professionals are largely unsupported in how to process their own emotions and agendas before professionally supporting a client.
 In some ways, this work can then become more about the doula — and their desire: to be a helper, to heal, to save — than the client.

 Doulas are not therapists.
 Both professions have a very different scope, education, and paradigm.
 However, they both support the emotional processes of a client, typically without offering direct advice.
 While doulas know birth, pregnancy, and the beginning of parenthood inside and out, psychotherapy’s “process of understanding clients and their problems and developing solutions” (American Psychological Association) has a much older formalized support-person tradition, which lends valuable insight into addressing the psychological needs of the doula.